-As a result of the 2019 novel coronavirus (COVID-19) pandemic, the College of Naturopaths of Ontario (the College) is employing additional measures to help prevent transmission of the virus and other illnesses, which we wanted to share with you.
+The College of Naturopaths of Ontario (the College) is employing the following measures to help prevent transmission of viruses and other illnesses that all candidates are required to adhere to.

-Our main priority in implementing these additional requirements is to safeguard the health and wellbeing of all individuals in attendance at any exam (this includes candidates, employees of the College and recruited exam staff).
+Our main priority in implementing these additional requirements is to safeguard the health and well-being of all individuals in attendance at any exam (this includes candidates, employees of the College and exam staff).

-Candidates are expected to exercise their best judgement regarding personal health, which includes not attending an exam if they are unwell or have been recently exposed to the COVID-19.
-If you experience any of the common COVID-19 symptoms, have had recent exposure (i.e., 14 days or less prior to the exam) to the virus, or are otherwise unwell, please remain at home and contact the College immediately, or at the very latest by 7 a.m. on the day of the exam by phone or email.
+Candidates are expected to exercise their best judgement regarding personal health, which includes not attending an exam if they are unwell.
+If feeling unwell, please remain at home and contact the College immediately, or at the very latest by 7 a.m. on the day of the exam by phone or email.

-- Masks: A mask is required to be worn while on site at the exam.
-Masks must fully cover and fit snuggly over the nose and mouth, be thick enough to prevent fluid penetration and be secured to the head with ties or elastic (disposable medical masks will be available on site).
-Exam personnel, including invigilators, examiners and College exam staff are also required to comply with the above.
-Those found not wearing their mask will be provided with one verbal warning; a second incident will result in being asked to leave the exam site.

-- Bottled Water: Water consumption is limited in the clinic to the small gaps between practical exams while waiting for examiners.
-Physical distancing must be maintained while briefly unmasked to rehydrate.

 - College Provided Clinic Supplies: Clinic supplies will be available in each clinic room, as detailed in this handbook.
-All candidates must sanitize their hands prior to touching shared supplies for their practical exams (candidates who neglect to do so will be stopped and instructed to do so by their examiners).

-- Personal Equipment and Items for Garbing/Draping: Candidates must bring their own diagnostic equipment (in a smaller bag), their own laundered patient gown (gowns will not be provided) and a towel for patient draping; for this reason, we remind candidates to employ proper hand hygiene prior to handling this item).

-- Room sanitation: Exam staff will be wiping down and disinfecting clinic rooms and classroom desks prior to each candidate rotation and written exam group.

-- Practical exam stop points: During the practical component of the exam, examiners have been instructed to stop candidates if they:

-- a) ask their patient to sit/lie down on the bed and have not first put down table paper. - b) proceed to start a patient interaction prior to performing hand hygiene (i.e., disinfecting their gloved hands); or c) proceed to use a PE instrument without having first sanitized it.
+All candidates must sanitize their hands prior to touching shared supplies for their practical exams (candidates who neglect to do so will be stopped and instructed to do so by their examiners). - Personal Equipment and Items for Garbing/Draping: Candidates must bring their own diagnostic equipment (in a smaller bag), their own laundered patient gown (gowns will not be provided) and a towel for patient draping; for this reason, we remind candidates to employ proper hand hygiene prior to handling these items). - Room sanitation: Sanitization stations are placed in each clinic hallway if you wish to sanitize high touch surfaces in your clinic room (e.g., patient bed, supplies table) prior to your examination.
+Disinfectant supplies are also available from your exam invigilator if you wish to wipe down your desk and chair before your written exams. - Practical exam stop points: During the practical component of the exam, examiners have been instructed to stop candidates if they: - a) ask their patient to sit/lie down on the bed and have not first put down table paper. - b) proceed to start a patient interaction prior to performing hand hygiene (i.e., disinfecting their gloved hands); or - c) proceed to use a PE instrument without having first sanitized it.
 Alcohol swabs will be provided for instrument sanitization.